 - experiencing withdrawal symptoms after the effects of alcohol have worn off

-Reaching the late-stage of alcohol abuse poses serious consequences to a person’s physical and mental wellbeing.
+Reaching the late-stage of alcohol use poses serious consequences to a person’s physical and mental wellbeing.
 Many people at this point become unable to maintain a job or function normally in their usual routine.
-They may experience depression or anxiety as a result of alcohol abuse, and may show less desire or motivation to tend to their hygiene or appearance.
+They may experience depression or anxiety as a result of alcohol use, and may show less desire or motivation to tend to their hygiene or appearance.

 End Stage: Loss Of Control